Fall, Spring & Summer Semester Programs

 PLEASE NOTE: ALL students must meet with a CGE staff member BEFORE they move forward in applying directly to ANY study abroad program.
 Students are encouraged to start the conversation about studying abroad for a semester or an academic year at least 7-12 months in advance of the time they wish to go abroad.

-For more information about fall, spring, and summer semester programs, please contact Victor Betancourt or Ana-Sofia Alcaraz.
+For more information about fall, spring, and summer semester programs, please contact Jen Crystle or Ana-Sofia Alcaraz.